-The U.S. Food and Drug Administration approved Novartis’ Tasigna in 2007 to treat Philadelphia chromosome-positive chronic myeloid leukemia, or Ph+ CML, in chronic phase.
-While it is more effective than Novartis’ other drug Gleevec, Tasigna has more side effects, including atherosclerosis and sudden death.
+Tasigna is used to treat Philadelphia chromosome-positive chronic myeloid leukemia, or Ph+ CML, in accelerated and chronic phase.
+While it is more effective than Novartis’ other drug Gleevec, Tasigna has more side effects, including prolongation of the QT interval and sudden death.

 Tasigna (nilotinib) is an oral chemotherapy drug manufactured by Novartis.
 The U.S. Food and Drug Administration approved it in 2007.